 Lou was “hooked.”
 Her family was getting a little concerned as the acquired bags reached the thousands but was lovingly supportive.
 Little did they know, they would need a larger house (and a barn!) to store the tens of thousands of bags about to head their way.

-No matter what her house did to minimize waste, there were always some amount of bags that would pile up.
+No matter what her house did to minimize waste, there were always some amount of plastic bags that would pile up.
 Lou was ready to see what else she could make with the plethra of plastic and other trash lying around.
 After the fiddling went on for a little while, (insert epiphany music here), Lou stumbled across this video.
-Little did she know that this many years and over 50,000 collected bags and wrappers later, it was time to put nursing school on hold and pursue a mission that would not only envelope her community, but the whole country.
+Little did she know that ten years and over approximately 75,000 collected bags and wrappers later, it was time to put nursing school on hold and pursue a mission that would not only envelope her community, but the whole country.

 After moving with her amazingly supportive family to Massachusetts, she has found a home among communities that believe in shopping locally, eating farmers’ market food, consuming less, and living sustainably.
 Lou drives her mission by including workshops, teaching in schools, attending green and recycling conferences, and speaking engagements all over New England.
-You’ll also find her traveling up and down the east coast to craft fairs and festivals spreading the word about reducing plastic bag consumption, recycling the plastic you can, and upcycling the rest.
+You’ll no longer find her traveling up and down the east coast to craft fairs and festivals but she is still spreading the word about reducing plastic bag consumption, recycling the plastic you can, and upcycling the rest.
 Join the mission and get involved!